-Here, we count one Spade trick and five Clubs, if we can gain the lead.
-West's Heart lead will definitely build up a trick for us in Hearts, regardless of who has the A. So we can see seven tricks but we may have to wait a while before we can collect them.
+Here, we count a Spade trick and five Clubs, if we can gain the lead.
+West's Heart lead will definitely build up a trick for us in Hearts, regardless of who has the $\forall A$.
+So we can see seven tricks but we may have to wait a while before we can collect them.

-As it happens, though, East cannot help his partner in Hearts - all he can produce is the feeble ♥8.
-Heartened by this we grab a cheap trick with the ♥J and switch our attention to our suit - Clubs.
-We play off the ♣K Q and then a low Club to dummy's ♣A J 10.
-That's six tricks and we have the ♠A for the seventh.
+As it happens, though, East cannot help his partner in Hearts - all he can produce is the feeble $\forall 8$.
+Heartened by this we grab a cheap trick with the $\forall J$ and switch our attention to our suit - Clubs.
+We play off the A Q J and then a low Club to dummy's A K 10.
+That's six tricks and we have the A for the seventh.